Wildlife of Saint Helena, Ascension and Tristan da Cunha: Terrestrial invertebrates

 About 1,100 species of terrestrial invertebrates have been recorded on Saint Helena, with over 400 of these being endemic, occurring nowhere else.
 Prosperous Bay Plain (the site of Saint Helena Airport) is the only known habitat for about 55 of these endemic species.
 The Saint Helena giant earwig is almost certainly extinct, with the most recent chitinous remains having been found in the 1990s.
 However, its presence is firmly cemented within Saint Helena folklore, and hopes linger on.

 The central peaks of Saint Helena are home to an extraordinary set of ground beetles of the tribe Bembidiini, which are strikingly morphologically different from bembidiines found elsewhere.
 They have been found to form a clade of genetically similar species, being related to Bembidion alsium from the Indian Ocean island of Réunion.
 The African Omotaphus is the sister-genera to Bembidion, suggesting that both the Saint Helena and Reunión beetles were derived from a single common ancestor, emerging from the same dispersal events from a now-extinct African lineage that was a sister to Omotaphus.
 All of the Saint Helena bembidiine species are threatened by habitat destruction and invasive species, with some likely to already be extinct.

 The only venomous animal on Saint Helena is Isometrus maculatus, a scorpion from the family Buthidae.
 Restoration plans for Inaccessible Island include investigating the impact and feasibility of eradicating a known parasitic wasp, Ichneumon insulator.

 Marine life

-Saint Helena and Ascension Island both have excellent and well-preserved coral ecosystems, which are very diverse and contain many endemic and unique fish species.
+Saint Helena and Ascension Island both have coral ecosystems which support many endemic and unique fish species.

+Ascension Island

-The following fish are endemic to Ascension Island:
+The following species of fish are endemic to Ascension Island: